tiagofreire-pt/rpi_adafruit_stratum1_chrony/README.md

 # leap-smeared time.
 leapsectz right/UTC

-# Defining the networks allowed to access the service
+# Defining the networks allowed to access the service - DISABLE THIS FOR ISOLATED/AIRGAPED SYSTEMS
 allow

 # Expedited Forwarding DSCP directive traffic